 I have quotes around stop because we didn’t actually stop of Fishing Bridge, although you might want to!
 We aren’t big on fishing and we had already had a big day so we skipped stopping here and instead took in the views as we followed the winding roads by the Yellowstone Lake.
 We found this was the least crowded part of the park so it is definitely a good spot if you have a little more time or if you’re looking for some solitude.

+So we didn’t actually see the eruption at Old Faithful.
 Now I know what you’re thinking- you missed one of the most impressive stops at Yellowstone!
 And that’s true, but hear me out.
-We actually did go to Old Faithful after Fishing Bridge but we missed the eruption and decided to come back the next day after our trek in the Tetons, instead of wait for the next event.
+First of all, we didn’t plan this part very well.
+We were SO hungry at this point and as you see from those clouds, a storm was a-brewing.
+We were worried that we wouldn’t be able to start a fire to cook our food and because we traveled during COVID-19, most of the restaurants in the area were closed or were closing early.
+We decided to come back the next day after our trek in the Tetons, instead of waiting for the next event and potentially missing dinner!

 How you could make this work in your 24 hours: